Volkswagen admits marketing prank, pulls fake release on name change | Technology

 Volkswagen admits marketing prank, pulls fake release on name change

-The initial news release, posted on its website and accompanied by tweets, was reported by Reuters and other outlets globally and included a detailed description of its purported rebranding efforts and new logos.
-The company pulled it late Tuesday.
+The initial statement outlining the name change, posted on its website and accompanied by tweets, was reported by Reuters and other outlets globally and included a detailed description of its purported rebranding efforts and new logos.
+The company pulled it late on Tuesday.

 Volkswagen is expected to issue a fresh statement on the matter on Wednesday, a person familiar with the matter said.
 A Volkswagen spokesman in Germany called the rebranding a "nice idea" with a focus on marketing.
 Volkswagen Group of America CEO Scott Keogh did not respond to messages.

+At least one analyst wrote a research note praising the name change.
+VW's preferred shares were flat on Wednesday after closing 4.7% higher on Tuesday, while common shares were down 1%, having closed 10.3% higher the previous day.
+German financial watchdog BaFin had no immediate comment.
+The regulator said this month it was watching Volkswagen shares in a routine way following a recent rally.

-The world's second-largest carmaker expects to double electric vehicle deliveries and boost profits for its core brand this year after stepping up its switch to fully electric vehicles.
+Volkswagen, the world's second-largest carmaker, expects to double electric vehicle deliveries and boost profits for its core brand this year after stepping up its switch to fully electric vehicles in a bid to catch up with Tesla.
 Some VW officials have expressed frustration that its significant U.S. EV efforts have not drawn as much attention as Tesla or General Motors.

 The Volkswagen brand aims to invest 16 billion euros ($19 billion) in electrification and digitalization by 2025.
 It has committed to sell one million EVs worldwide by 2025.
 Volkswagen in 2015 admitted to using illegal software to rig diesel engine tests in the United States, sparking Germany's biggest corporate crisis and costing the carmaker more than 32 billion euros in fines, refits, and legal costs.